Pekinška Patka: Wider popularity, first release and controversy (1979)

 At the early stages of their career, the band had little problems with the communist authorities and conservative public; rock music was widely accepted and popular in Yugoslavia (with late 1970s Yugoslav scene dominated by progressive and hard rock bands), and Pekinška Patka was initially perceived in their home city as just another rock band, with several of the band's performances even organized in the school in which Čonkić worked.
 However, the provocative performances alongside newly-gained popularity also got the band attention from the authorities and conservative cultural circles, especially after the Stepanovićevo concert.
 Part of the public believed that on-stage swearing and throwing condoms at the crowd is unacceptable behavior for a school teacher.
 Influential public intellectuals criticized the group's performances, some of them even describing the band as "anti-socialist elements", effectively sabotaging Čonkić's career prospects, and his chances of becoming an assistant professor at Novi Sad University were lost.
 Despite generating a lot of interest across Yugoslavia, the band started to experience problems with live performances in their home city, many of which would get canceled on the day of the show.
 Some radio and television stations refused to play the band's songs.
-Television Novi Sad had made a special Pekinška Patka show with seven songs, with the band playing in a display window of a Novi Sad department store surrounded by young punk rockers, but eventually decided not to broadcast it.

-On the other hand, the decision of TV Novi Sad editors not to broadcatst Pekinška Patka show saw large coverage in other media, and the band's fans responded to concert cancellations and media bans by spraying "Čonta je Bog!" ("Čonta is God!") graffiti throughout Novi Sad.
+On the other hand, the decision of TV Novi Sad executives not to broadcast Pekinška Patka's NORK special saw large coverage in other media, and the band's fans responded to concert cancellations and media bans by spraying "Čonta je Bog!" ("Čonta is God!") graffiti throughout Novi Sad.
 Several Novi Sad intellectuals publicly defended the band, including famous poet Miroslav Antić, in his column in Dnevnik.
-Finally, due to the ongoing conflicts between the communist leaderships of the Socialist Autonomous Province of Vojvodina and of the Socialist Republic of Serbia, the criticism and censorship the band was facing in Vojvodina's capital Novi Sad did not influence the band's reception in Serbia's capital Belgrade, where the band continued to hold concerts and enjoy media's attention.
-Several days before the New Year's Eve of 1979, Pekinška Patka performed in Techical Engineering Students' Club in Belgrade together with the band Zvuk Ulice (Sound of the Street).
+Finally, due to the ongoing conflicts between the communist leaderships of the Socialist Autonomous Province of Vojvodina and of the Socialist Republic of Serbia, the criticism and censorship the band was facing in Vojvodina's capital Novi Sad did not influence the band's reception in Serbia's capital Belgrade, where the band continued to hold concerts and enjoy media attention.
+Several days before the New Year's Eve of 1979, Pekinška Patka performed in Technical Engineering Students' Club in Belgrade together with the band Zvuk Ulice (Sound of the Street).